Paul Chaudet

 Paul Chaudet (17 November 1904, in Rivaz – 7 August 1977) was a Swiss politician.

 He was elected to the Swiss Federal Council on 16 December 1954 and handed over office on 31 December 1966.
-He resigned on 28 November 1966 due to the Mirage-affair.
+He resigned on 28 November 1966 due to the Mirage affair.
 He was affiliated with the Radical Party.
 During his time in office, he held the Military Department.

-He was President of the Confederation twice in 1959 and 1962.
+He was President of the Swiss Confederation twice in 1959 and 1962.

-Owing to incompetent military advisors concerning the purchase of 100 Mirage fighter jets with a budget which increased by 66%, he was forced to resign in 1966 by his own Radical Party.
+Owing to military advisors concerning the purchase of 100 Mirage fighter jets with a budget which increased by 66%, he was forced to resign in 1966 by his own Radical Party.

-With Jean-Pascal Delamuraz, he was one of the last Swiss Radicals.
-He remained, throughout his life, one of the rare right-wing Swiss politicians who was able to identify with both wine-growers and farmers.
+Along with Jean-Pascal Delamuraz, he was a member of the Swiss Radical Democratic Party.
+He was a right-wing Swiss politician who maintained political support among both wine-growers and farmers.

 The Radical Party has now fused with the right-wing Liberals.